-- \Box Click the Ok button.

-The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
+☐ Open the Basic Settings > Load/Save dialog. ☐ Click the button, then Back to factory The dialog displays a message. ☐ Click the Ok button.
+The device deletes the configuration profiles in the memory ( $RAM$ ) and in the non-volatile memory ( $NVM$ ).
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.

-After a brief period, the device restarts and loads the delivery settings.

-enableTo change to the Privileged EXEC mode.clear factoryTo delete the configuration profiles from the nonvolatile memory and from the external memory.
+After a brief period, the device restarts and loads the delivery settings. enable To change to the Privileged EXEC mode.
+To delete the configuration profiles from the non-volatile memory and from the external memory.
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
 After a brief period, the device restarts and loads the delivery settings.